Last Updated on

 In this “first appearance crazy” world of comic investment, it seems that 2nd appearances are being neglected.
 Once upon a time, 2nd appearances are deemed to be important, especially in the Silver age.
 You can see the old Overstreet top 50 list full of 2nd appearances.
 Nowadays, they are slipping in value while first appearances keep rising.
-Will this change?
-Maybe when collectors are tired of chasing unknown characters’ first appearance and want to go back to classic characters they love.

 ||Ebay 9.4 prices